michaelwybraniec/deepsee/agentic-sdlc/tasks/planned/task-5-3.md

 ## Notes
 Forms the base of the "Search tasks by title or description" requirement.
 Filters, sorting, and pagination are implemented in task 5.4.

+**Completed**:
+- Search use case implemented in `backend/application/tasks/search_tasks.py`
+- Search logic: OR condition on title and description, case-insensitive partial match using SQLAlchemy `ilike`
+- API endpoint updated to accept `q` parameter
+- Parameterized queries used (SQLAlchemy handles SQL injection prevention)
+- Integrated with filters, sorting, and pagination (all in one use case)

 ## Strengths
 Improves usability of the task list view.
 Provides foundation for combined search + filter operations.